RedSonDude/Flood/README.md

 About
 -----
 Flood is a top-down racing style game created using Java.
-Instructions can be found in game.
+There are three levels: the walls in the first level slow the player down slightly; the walls in the second level slow the player down significantly; the walls in the third level bounce the player backwards into certain death.

 I was able to develop a basic framework for the game by following this tutorial by CodeNMore: https://www.youtube.com/watch?v=dEKs-3GhVKQ&list=PLah6faXAgguMnTBs3JnEJY0shAc18XYQZ